Parsagh05/ChatBot/README.md

 ## Accessing Project Phases

 This project uses Git tags to mark the end of each development phase.
-You can check out the specific code for any phase using `git checkout <tag_name>`.

 * **Phase 1 (`phase-1-cli`)**: The initial baseline version. 🌱
     * **Knowledge Source:** Loads text directly from `.docx` files located in a `knowledge_docs` directory.